French submarine Néréide: Design and description

-The Gustave Zédé class was built as part of the French Navy's 1909 building program to satisfy a ambitious requirement for a "high-seas" (sous-marin de haute mer) submarine capable of a speed of 20 kn on the surface.
+The Gustave Zédé class was built as part of the French Navy's 1909 building program to satisfy an ambitious requirement for a "high-seas" (sous-marin de haute mer) submarine capable of a speed of 20 kn on the surface.
 To reach this speed the sisters were to use a pair of 2400 PS two-cycle diesel engines.

 Néréide had an overall length of 74 m, a beam of 6 m, and a draft of 4.1 m.
 She displaced 850 t on the surface and 1088 t submerged.
 The crew of both boats numbered 43 officers and crewmen.

 Néréides diesels each drove one propeller shaft and were designed to produce a total of 4800 PS, but only produced half that.
 These shortfall limited her to 16 kn in service, although she reached 18.3 kn from 2335 bhp during her sea trials on 25 June 1916.
 When submerged each shaft was driven by a 820 PS electric motor.
 The designed speed underwater was 11 kn; on 24 June, Néréide made 10.5 kn from a total of 1414 shp.
 The boat carried enough fuel oil to give her surfaced range of 2700 nmi at 14.2 kn and demonstrated a submerged endurance of 359 nmi at 2.8 kn.

 The sisters were armed with a total of eight 450 mm torpedoes.
 Néréide had two fixed internal torpedo tubes in the bow and a pair of fixed tubes forward of the conning tower.
 The other four were located in external rotating torpedo launchers, two on each broadside that could traverse 160–165 degrees to the side of the boats.
 She was equipped with a 75 mm deck gun forward of the conning tower.